 Biology BS

-This curriculum is designed for students who plan to attend graduate school and for pre professional students who wish to prepare for admission to a school of chiropractic, dentistry, medicine, osteopathy, pharmacy, podiatry, or veterinary medicine.
+This curriculum is designed for students who wish to prepare for admission to graduate school or intopre-professional schoosl of chiropractic, dentistry, medicine,pharmacy, podiatry, or veterinary medicine.
+The program is also designed for students who want to enter the workforce.

 Students should consult the catalog of the school they plan to attend in order to include in their undergraduate programs any special prerequisites not included in the biology curriculum.
-The pre professional adviser helps students prepare for entrance into their desired professions.
+Our faculty advisers help students prepare for entrance into their desired professions.
 It should be noted that the majority of the students accepted to graduate schools have completed four years of undergraduate work.

 Program Outcomes